Indian retail's real problem isn't the last mile. See where the cost hides

 • AI tools such as Magic Resize and design suggestions that help non-designers move quickly.

-• Direct publishing to multiple social channels to support social media efforts around key campaigns.
+• Direct publishing to multiple social channels to support social media efforts around key campaigns — a strong complement to WhatsApp API for ecommerce messaging campaigns.

 Canva offers a strong free plan for individuals; the Pro and Business paid plans start at about $12–$15 per user per month, with extra storage and advanced features for larger teams managing multiple online stores.